GET TO KNOW CINDY BURKETT

 Today, Cindy is a successful commercial and residential realtor, helping families and small businesses find a place to thrive.

-Convinced she could make a difference, Cindy ran for State Representative to strengthen our schools, lower our taxes, and fight for the American values she lived throughout her life.
+Convinced she could make a difference, Cindy ran against a liberal Democrat who held her local State Legislative seat.
+At the time, the GOP majority was just one seat and was in danger.
+Cindy ran to strengthen schools, lower our taxes, stop illegal immigration and protect the unborn.
+She ran on the values she had lived by throughout her life.
 The people entrusted her with their voice, and since then, Cindy has served us faithfully in Austin – keeping every promise she made.

 MOVING TEXAS FORWARD

 Today, Cindy continues to serve us in Austin while working as a real estate agent here in North Texas.
 She and her husband of over 40 years, Mike, are active members of Mimosa Lane Baptist Church, where they have worshipped for the last 24 years.